lifeisstillgood/softwaremind/docs/conceptchapters/sm_software_literacy.rst

 Only when a critical mass of people in a company are software literate can that company hope to become *programmable*.

-THe software mind is our programmers minds, But it is also the controlling mind of a company - an organisation and eventually a civlisaation
+The software mind can be seen as the mind of a literate software developer.

-NB: civilisation is a socialist endeavour.
+Or it can be seen as the controlling mind of an organisation, of a society.

 .. sidebar:: The First Tech Revolution